NSAPH-Projects/bitcoin_mining_env_burden/README.md

 # The Environmental Burden of the United States’ Bitcoin Mining Boom

-Welcome to the repository for **The Environmental Burden of the United States’ Bitcoin Mining Boom**.
+Welcome to the repository for the paper **The Environmental Burden of the United States’ Bitcoin Mining Boom**.

 **Authors:**
 - Gianluca Guidi (1,2)